CHAPTER TWELVE FREE SERVICES USING THE TRADITIONAL STRUCTURE

 The structure could be suggested by the content: for example, a “hymn-sing”, whether of German chorales or scripture songs, could be given structure by placing the songs in a certain order and tying them together with explanations, prayers, and scripture verses.
 The structure could suggest itself by the nature of the dominant element of the service: for example, a service including a major-length drama might need to add only elements of introduction and closing.

 This chapter explores another possibility: how the structure of the traditional service itself can provide the pattern for a free service, and thereby contribute balance and completeness to it.
 The traditional service has two halves called “word” and “sacrament”.
 If we look more closely, it is easy to distinguish five subdivisions: The traditional service begins with praise, then continues with the proclamation of God’s word.
 Then there is a time for response to that word throughcreed and offering, then a time for engaging in the unique work of Christians called intercessory prayer, and finally sharing in the Lord’s Supper.
 Those who construct a free service can consider the question: “How can each of these five sections be done creatively and meaningfully to fit the theme and purpose of a particular Sunday?”
-The paragraphs that follow provide some ideas, and these are summed up in a worksheet called the Service Planning Guide.
+The paragraphs that follow provide some ideas.

 There are certain elements of worship that can be used in all five sections.
 For example, singing is not limited to the praise portion; each of the portions could well include appropriate hymns, anthems, or solos.
 The same is true for prayer, which is not limited only to the time of intercession.
 There is precedent in the traditional service for prayers in all five parts of the service: many of the psalms used to open the service are prayers of praise; the proper collect is a prayer associated with the reading of God’s word; we already use prayer to receive the offering, and there are many historical examples of prayers at communion.
 And these prayers can be according to any of the well-known prayer forms, from spontaneous to written-out responsive prayer.
 Likewise, God’s Word can be shared in all five portions.